valdecircompasso/contalinha/README.md

 ### Updates

+#### April 9, 2025
+* Added warning system for unrecognized file extensions
+* The script now displays a highlighted warning panel when it encounters files with extensions not defined in the COMMENT_SYNTAX dictionary
+* Warning includes a list of all unrecognized extensions, number and percentage of affected files and lines
+* This helps identify potential inaccuracies in comment counting for files processed with generic patterns

 #### April 7, 2025
 * Added detection and counting of blank lines and comment lines
 * Added calculation of actual code lines (total lines - blank lines - comment lines)